Management System for Cyber Defense Plans

 The product

 A new product by HolistiCyber allows Cyber Security departments and CISOs (Chief Information Security Officers) to gather all information related to cyber security risks, threats and mitigations in their organization.
 The system is rich in modules and features.
-It aids in the construction of an effective Cyber Defense Plan for the organization, it provides insights to improve the defense, it tracks the plan’s progress, and supports changes to this plan during its implementation.
+It aids in the construction of an effective Cyber Defense Plan for the organization, to effectively monitor and mitigate risks within their organizations.
+It provides insights to improve the defense and track progress, and supports changes to this plan during its implementation.

 1

-Integrate all modules and features into one solid system
+Integrate diverse modules and features into a cohesive system

 2